-The three ashras (set of ten days) of the 30 days of Ramadan are dedicated to mercy, forgiveness, and the emancipation from hellfire.
+The three ashras (a set of ten days) of the 30 days of Ramadan are dedicated to mercy, forgiveness, and emancipation from Hellfire.

 The Prophet Muhammad (PBUH) said:

 “If any Muslim comes out of Ramadan without gaining forgiveness and goodness, he is a real loser.”
 [Ibn Hibban and At-Tabarani]

 The month of Ramadan is an opportunity for every believer to ask Allah SWT for His mercy, forgiveness, blessings, and, most importantly, to seek refuge from Hellfire.